The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 “No,” she said.
 “I think you can stop pretending you can’t do anything.”

-That night, Hector unfolded the page.
+That night he unfolded the list.

 Seven names.